Installation¶

 )

-Finally, use @ex_actor as your dependencies.
+Finally, use @ex_actor//:ex_actor_cmake as your dependency.

 load("@rules_cc//cc:cc_binary.bzl", "cc_binary")